dev-nicolaos/sw-trivia/README.md

 This project is built with [Deno](https://deno.land)

-Although this project uses a stable version of Deno, it still makes use of the [Deno standard library](https://deno.land/std) which is pre 1.0, and makes use of the `--unstable` flag for import maps.
-Because of this, it is still recommended to use the specific version of Deno and the standard library listed in `src/version.ts`.
-The program will warn the user if the version of Deno being run does not match.
+Although this project uses a stable version of Deno, it needs the `--unstable` flag for a few APIs and makes use of the [Deno Standard Modules](https://deno.land/std) which are pre 1.0.
+Because of this, it is still recommended to use the specific version of Deno listed in `src/version.ts`.
+The program will warn the user if the version of Deno being run does not match the version listed there.

 ### Scripts